The 2020-21 Employment Partnerships Program call for proposals opened on June 15, 2020.

 - alignment to program priorities

 An in-kind contribution is a measurable, non-monetary contribution provided by the applicant or its partners that are considered necessary to the project.
+An example could be facility rental for program activities.

 The amount of funding requested must be supported by the project activities detailed in the application.